reedmusic/reedmusic.github.io/induction/mt/index.md

 Do get in touch with me at ereed-at-swchs.net if you have any questions.

-# Lesson 2 Powerpoint
+# Induction Powerpoint

-[Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2024/Music%20Technology%20Induction.pptx) to download our Lesson 2 powerpoint, including course content.
+[Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/induction/mt/Music%20Technology%20Induction.pptx) to download the powerpoint used during sessions, including course content.

 # Preparing for September